 - 6. At any meeting the business shall be confined to the particulars in the Agenda and accompanying papers, and no member shall be entitled to propose a motion other than one directly arising out of the discussion of a subject before the Senate. - 7.
-The first item of business at an ordinary meeting shall be the Minutes of the last ordinary meeting and any subsequent extraordinary meetings.
-Discussion on the Minutes shall normally be confined to errors and omissions. - 8.
-After the Minutes of previous meetings have been approved the meeting will address the items on the first part of the Agenda, normally beginning with the Vice-Chancellor's report, before moving to discuss the starred items of academic business. - 9.
+The first item of business at an Ordinary meeting shall be 'Welcome and Announcements', during which quoracy of the meeting shall be confirmed.
+This shall be followed by 'Declarations of Interest', 'The Minutes of the last Ordinary Meeting' and of any subsequent 'Extraordinary Meetings', and 'Matters Arising from the Minutes'.
+Discussion on the Minutes shall normally be confined to errors and omissions.
+These items are categorised as 'General Business'.

+- 8. After the conclusion of the 'General Business' part of the Agenda, the meeting will address the items on the first part of the Agenda, normally beginning with the Vice-Chancellor's report, before moving to discuss the starred items of academic business. - 9.
 No resolution or recommendation of the Senate shall normally be rescinded within six calendar months.